-Because this is a very specific offer to this particular blog post, and we’ve used a two-step optin, it converts really well.
+Because this is a particular offer to this specific blog post, and we’ve used a 2-step optin, it converts well.

-You can also use two-step optins to increase conversions on your landing pages.
-Here is an example from ActiveGrowth.
+You can also use 2-step optins to increase conversions on your landing pages.
+Here’s an example from ActiveGrowth:

 How to Set Up 2-Step Optins with OptinMonster

-Setting this up in OptinMonster is simple with our MonsterLinks.
-All you have to do is go to the Display Rules for your lightbox optin form and activate “MonsterLink (On Click)”.
+Setting this up in OptinMonster is simple with our MonsterLinks™.
+All you have to do is:

-We have a complete tutorial on boosting optins with content upgrades + 2-step optins here.
+We have a complete tutorial on boosting optins with content upgrades here.

 Creating an excellent user experience is all about showing the right thing, to the right people, at the right time.
 Unfortunately, this is where most websites fall short.

-To make your popups (or any type of optin) infinitely better for your users, display a specific offer based on their interest.
+To make your optin better for your users, display a specific offer based on their interest.